Golf Glossary: Terms You Should Know

 An area of closely mown grass that you are going to be aiming for on par fours and par fives.
 If you are able to hit your ball onto the fairway then this will make subsequent shots that much easier.

 Also known as the putting green.
 This is where you finish the hole by hitting your ball into the hole or cup.

-A temporary green is used during inclement weather in order to protect the main green.
-At some courses, it may be little more than a hole cut in the fairway.
+A temporary green is used during inclement weather to protect the main green.
+On some courses, it may be little more than a hole cut in the fairway.